Chaitannyaa/90DaysOfDevOps/2023/day36/chaitannyaa.md

 ⚠️ Don't forget: To apply changes or create files in your Kubernetes deployments, each file must be applied separately. ⚠️

 ### Task 2:

-Accessing data in the Persistent Volume,
+Accessing data in the Persistent Volume

 - Connect to a Pod in your Deployment using command : `kubectl exec -it <pod-name> -- /bin/bash`